mvemjsun/mock_server/README.md

 ### TODO's
     * Tests
     * Video mocking
-    * When cloning ,support for GET/POST with headers (currently limited to get with no headers)
+    * Support more verbs when cloning (currently limited to GET)

 ### Caveat
     * The API URLs have to be unique across hosts as the mock server maintains only the mock url and NOT the host.